oliexdev/openScale/README.md

 # Donations :heart:

-If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, feel free to donate.
-Your donation is highly appreciated.
+Support the creator in further development and maintenance of this project.
+It is highly appreciated.
 Thank you!

 [![PayPal Donation](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H5KSTQA6TKTE4&source=url)

 # Contributing :+1:

-If you found a bug, have an idea how to improve the openScale app or have a question, please create new issue or comment existing one.
-If you would like to contribute code, fork the repository and send a pull request.
+Found a bug or have a question or idea of how to improve the openScale app?
+Open an issue or comment on an existing one.
+Contribute code by forking the repository and sending in a pull request.

-If you want to help to support your Bluetooth scale please see [here](https://github.com/oliexdev/openScale/wiki/How-to-reverse-engineer-a-Bluetooth-4.x-scale) for further information.
+Help support your Bluetooth scale [here](https://github.com/oliexdev/openScale/wiki/How-to-reverse-engineer-a-Bluetooth-4.x-scale).

-If you want to help to translate the app in your language please see [here](https://github.com/oliexdev/openScale/wiki/Frequently-Asked-Questions-(FAQ)#why-is-my-language-xyz-is-missing-or-incomplete)
+Translate the app in your language [here](https://github.com/oliexdev/openScale/wiki/Frequently-Asked-Questions-(FAQ)#why-is-my-language-xyz-is-missing-or-incomplete)

 # Screenshots :eyes: